Gillberg Returns To WWE TV (Video) | PWMania

 Gillberg Returns To WWE TV (Video)

-Former WWE Light Heavyweight Champion Duane “Gillberg” Gill made his WWE return on tonight’s RAW from Las Vegas.
+Former WWE Light Heavyweight Champion Duane “Gillberg” Gill made his WWE return on Monday night’s RAW from Las Vegas.

 During the Festival of Friendship with WWE Universal Champion Kevin Owens and WWE United States Champion Chris Jericho, which later saw Owens turn on Jericho, Jericho called out Owens’ WWE Fastlane opponent Bill Goldberg but we got Gillberg instead.
 Owens quickly destroyed him at ringside and went on to turn on Jericho.